Grand Valley State University: Research

-GVSU and MSU partnerships
+Michigan State University partnerships

 The Michigan State University College of Human Medicine maintains the Secchia Center, a medical campus in downtown Grand Rapids.
 Along with GVSU and two Grand Rapids hospitals, it is a founding member of the Grand Rapids Medical Education Partners.
 This partnership allows "educational opportunities for residents, fellows, practicing physicians, physician assistants, nurses and students in other health professions."

 The Early Assurance Program reserves spaces in MSU's medical program for top-performing GVSU pre-medical graduates.
 One of the program's goals is to select first-generation college students, students from underprivileged areas, and students who have expressed a desire to work in high-demand medical specialties.
 Students entering the program must agree to work in under-served areas after they complete their medical degrees.
 The first group of six students entered this program during the fall 2010 semester.

 The two universities have announced a joint program specializing in clinical trial management, aimed at providing the foundations for carrying out clinical drug trials in West Michigan.
 It is an online certificate program, and was started due to requests from local drug trial companies.
 The program was set to begin for the fall semester of 2011.

-University libraries

-The mission of the Grand Valley State University libraries is to "enrich the educational mission of the university by advancing intellectual growth and discovery.
-Through the acquisition, application, dissemination, and preservation of knowledge we strive to serve the community, the state, the nation, and the world."

-Library locations
+Libraries

-Each library's collection is tailored to its location and the programs it serves, with daily deliveries between sites.
+Each academic library's collection is tailored to its location and the programs it serves, with daily deliveries between sites.